team-earth/data/README.md

 ## 📘 Book Series Metadata

-This repository includes structured metadata for all 10 books in the *Unsolvable: Think Again!* series by Kevin Kells, PhD:
+This repository includes structured metadata for books in the *Unsolvable: Think Again!* series by Kevin Kells, PhD:

 - [`metadata.yaml`](./metadata.yaml) – Contains full publication details, summaries, tags, and dataset links for each book.